 The tube agglutination assay was designed using antigen derived from Brucella abortus, and may not be positive in patients infected with other Brucella species (eg, Brucella canis).

 Positive results by Brucella serology are not diagnostic of acute infection, as antibodies may persist for months to years following exposure.
-To diagnose acute infection, detection of Brucella species in culture is the recommended approach (see BRUCB/87345 Brucella Culture, Blood).
+To diagnose acute infection, detection of Brucella species in culture is the recommended approach (see BRUCB / Brucella Culture, Blood).

-Prospective serum specimens (n =114) positive for IgG or IgM antibodies, or both, by a U.S. Food and Drug Administration (FDA)-approved screening EIA (Euroimmun, Lubeck, Germany) were tested for Brucella antibodies using tube agglutination (TAT) reagents supplied by the National Veterinary Services (NVS) Laboratory (Ames, IA).
+Prospective serum specimens (n =114) positive for IgG or IgM antibodies, or both, by an FDA-approved screening EIA (Euroimmun, Lubeck, Germany) were tested for Brucella antibodies using tube agglutination (TAT) reagents supplied by the National Veterinary Services (NVS) Laboratory (Ames, IA).
 The results were compared to those obtained by an outside reference laboratory which uses reagents supplied by Remel.
 Overall percent agreement was 89.5% (102/114).